hugros-93/agentic-art/README.md

 ## 2. Director creates a plan

-The Director is responsible for translating the natural-language request into a structured `PaintingPlan`.
+The Director translates the natural-language request into a structured `PaintingPlan`.

 Example: